Are you one of the many freelancers who struggle with getting new clients by email?

 Receiving yet another pitch from a freelancer is not high on their priority list of things to do.

 Freelancers need to land clients or they just don’t have a business, just an idea or dream.
 Creating a sales pitch template for your freelance business will help you to land clients.
 Doing a sales pitch to brands large or small is a daunting experience.
-Grab these essential resources to get clients and grow your freelance business
+Once you’ve pitched and landed a meeting with a potential client, use these 5 tips.
+Grab these essential resources to get clients and grow your freelance business.